 Any support that is offered will be discussed with parents/carers and their child.

-We have good links with our local primary schools and work with them to identify each child’s specific needs and organise a programme of transition to support them.
+We have good links with our local primary schools and work with them to understand each child’s specific needs and organise a programme of transition to support them.

 Any child who starts in Year 8 or above will take some or all of the screening or test options listed above.

 Parents/carers, students and teachers can at any time raise a concern about the progress of a child.
 Our SENCO will work with subject teachers, support staff, parents/carers and the child to identify the reasons behind any difficulty, and signpost, advise or implement a programme of support for the child.
-We also work closely with our Educational Psychologist and Locality support team, among other professionals, for guidance and to provide extra support for a child.
+We also work closely with our LOcal Authority Educational Psychologist and SEND Specialist Services team, among other professionals, for guidance and to provide extra support for a child.

 What to do if you think that your child may have SEND

 If you are concerned that your child is not making the expected progress, your first step is to contact their form tutor or Head of Year. or subject teacher Staff contact details can be found here.
 Alternatively you can contact our SENCO, Anna-Lisa Ghale directly at email@example.com